-A cloud service provider, or CSP, is a company that offers some component of cloud computing -- typically infrastructure as a service (IaaS), software as a service (SaaS) or platform as a service (PaaS) -- to other businesses or individuals.
+A cloud service provider, or CSP, is a company that offers components of cloud computing -- typically, infrastructure as a service (IaaS), software as a service (SaaS) or platform as a service (PaaS).

 Types of cloud service providers

 Customers will purchase an increasing variety of services from cloud service providers today.
 As mentioned above, the most common categories of cloud-based services include IaaS, SaaS and PaaS.

 - IaaS providers.
 In the IaaS model, the cloud service provider delivers infrastructure components that would otherwise exist in an on-premises data center.
 These components could consist of servers, storage and networking, as well as the virtualization layer, which the IaaS provider hosts in its own data center.
 CSPs may also complement their IaaS products with services such as monitoring, automation, security, load balancing and storage resiliency.

 - SaaS providers.
 SaaS vendors offer a variety of business technologies, such as productivity suites, customer relationship management (CRM) software, human resources management (HRM) software and data management software, all of which the SaaS vendor hosts and provides over the internet.
 Many traditional software vendors now sell cloud-based versions of their on-premises software products.
 Some SaaS vendors will contract a third-party cloud provider, while some vendors -- usually, larger companies -- will host their own cloud services.

 - PaaS providers.
 The third type of cloud service provider, PaaS vendors, offers cloud infrastructure and services that users can access to perform various functions.
 PaaS products are commonly used in software development.
 In comparison to an IaaS provider, PaaS providers will add more of the application stack, such as operating systems (OSes) and middleware, to the underlying infrastructure.